Janet Mock: Writing

 After graduating from New York University, Mock started working at People magazine, where she was a staff editor for more than five years.
 Her career in journalism shifted from editor to media advocate when she came out publicly as a trans woman in a 2011 Marie Claire article, written by Kierna Mayo in Mock's voice.
 Mock took issue with how the magazine represented her by stating that she was born and raised as a boy; she says she was always a girl.
 Mock said, "I was born in what doctors proclaim is a boy's body.
 I had no choice in the assignment of my sex at birth....
 My genital reconstructive surgery did not make me a girl.
 I was always a girl."

 In 2014, while promoting her book Redefining Realness, she reiterated that she did not choose the Marie Claire article title, and found it problematic.
 The editor of that piece, Lea Goldman, would later tweet in support of Mock: "To be fair, I do recall @janetmock & @kiernamayo taking issue with our @marieclaire hed, "I Was Born a Boy."
-I went with it anyway. #regrets" Mock became a contributing editor at Marie Claire, where she has written articles about racial representation in film and television as well as trans women's presence in the global beauty industry.
+I went with it anyway. #regrets".
+Mock became a contributing editor at Marie Claire, where she has written articles about racial representation in film and television as well as trans women's presence in the global beauty industry.

 Mock submitted a video about her experiences as a transgender woman to the "It Gets Better" project in 2011, and has written on a variety of topics for Marie Claire, Elle, The Advocate, Huffington Post and XoJane.

 In 2012, Atria Books, a division of Simon & Schuster, signed Mock to her first book deal for a memoir about her teenage years, which was released as Redefining Realness: My Path to Womanhood, Identity, Love & So Much More in February 2014.
-It is the first book written by a trans person who transitioned as a young person.
 Redefining Realness made The New York Times bestseller list for hardcover nonfiction, and contains her personal memories often alongside statistics or social theory.
 Mock writes her book is about her personal experience as a trans woman of color.
 In the author's note, she writes she is aware of her privilege in writing this book and telling her story.
 She states in the author's note, "There is no universal women's experience".
 Feminist critic bell hooks referred to Mock's memoir as, "Courageous!
 This book is a life map for transformation" while Melissa Harris-Perry said, "Janet does what only great writers of autobiography accomplish — she tells a story of the self, which turns out to be a reflection of all humanity."

 In 2017, Surpassing Certainty, Mock's second memoir, was published.
 The book's title is an allusion to Audre Lorde, who wrote, "And at last you'll know with surpassing certainty that only one thing is more frightening than speaking your truth.
 And that is not speaking."